 Can I transfer or switch programs once I’m admitted?

-It is possible; please note it is at the discretion of your current program AND the new program.
-After one semester, students may apply to transfer into one of the other engineering master’s programs.
+Yes, after one semester, students may apply to transfer into another engineering master’s program.
 At this time you cannot transfer from an on-campus program to the MCIT-Online program, nor can you transfer from the MCIT-Online program to an on-campus program.
 You can find more information here.

 Can I switch to a Ph.D. program before I finish my master’s?